 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

-Section R101.4.3.
-(Section R501.1.1 in 2015 and 2018 IECC) Additions, alterations, renovations or repairs.
+Section R101.4.3 (Section R501.1.1 in 2015, 2018, and 2021 IECC).
+Additions, alterations, renovations or repairs.
 Additions, alterations, renovations or repairs to existing buildings, building systems, or portions of buildings or systems must meet the requirements of the code as they relate to new construction.
 Unaltered portions do not need to comply.

 Section R101.4.3 (Section R503.1.1 Building envelope in 2015 and 2018 IECC) Exceptions are included for storm windows installed over existing fenestration and glass-only replacements in an existing sash and frame.

-Section N1101.3.
-(Section N1107.1.1 in 2015 and 2018 IRC).
+Section N1101.3 (Section N1107.1.1 in 2015 and 2018, N1109.1 in 2021 IRC).
 Additions, alterations, renovations or repairs.
 Additions, alterations, renovations or repairs to existing buildings, building systems, or portions of buildings or systems must meet the requirements of the code as they relate to new construction.
 Unaltered portions do not need to comply.